shmoop207/appolo-docs/docs/modules/context.md

 ```
 Now we can access the context from any class using `@inject context`
-> note that the context is uniq for every request and can not share data between requests
+> note that the context is uniq for every request and cannot share data between requests

 ```typescript
 @define()